pjenvey/path-pep/pep-0NNN.rst

 A generic string encoding mechanism
 -----------------------------------

-At one point there was discussion of developing a generic mechanism to extract a string representation of an object that had semantic meaning (``__str__()`` does not necessarily return anything of semantic significance beyond what may be helpful for debugging).
-In the end it was deemed to lack a motivating need beyond the one this PEP is trying to solve in a specific fashion.
+At one point there was a discussion of developing a generic mechanism to extract a string representation of an object that had semantic meaning (``__str__()`` does not necessarily return anything of semantic significance beyond what may be helpful for debugging).
+In the end, it was deemed to lack a motivating need beyond the one this PEP is trying to solve in a specific fashion.